Palm Beach Gardens, Vero Beach & Wellington Chapter 12 Bankruptcy Attorney

 Back in the 1990s, the agricultural credit crunch sent many farmers and fishermen into bankruptcy, and Chapter 12 was created specifically for the purposes of helping this sector of the workforce escape their extreme debt.
-The West Palm Beach Chapter 12 bankruptcy attorneys at our office are experts at Chapter 12 bankruptcy proceedings and can help you get the protection that you need from your creditors under the law.
+The Palm Beach Gardens, Vero Beach & Wellington Chapter 12 bankruptcy attorneys at our office are experts at Chapter 12 bankruptcy proceedings and can help you get the protection that you need from your creditors under the law.

 Revamped in 2005, Chapter 12 bankruptcy is designed to protect “family farmers” and “family fishermen” that have regular annual income.
 It allows for debtor protection under the law and enables people in these professions to create a repayment plan for their creditors that happens over a period of three to five years.
 Chapter 12 bankruptcy differs greatly from other types of bankruptcy filings because it eliminates barriers that other debtors face filing under different chapters of the U.S. Bankruptcy Code.

 Chapter 12 is designed to be more streamlined, less complicated, and less expensive than other types of bankruptcy filings, but it is still important to have an experienced West Palm Beach bankruptcy attorney guide you through the process.
 Debtors filing for Chapter 12 bankruptcy must be an individual, spouses, a partnership, or a corporation that operates as farmers or fishermen.

 According to the Bankruptcy Code, the following criteria must be met to file as individuals or spouses under Chapter 12:

 - The individual or husband and wife must be engaged in a farming operation or a commercial fishing operation.